skellis46/embodied-camera/embodied-camera-application-proposal.md

 >Research-creation does much more than what the funding agencies had in store for it: it generates new forms of experience; it tremulously stages an encounter for disparate practices, giving them a conduit for collective expression; it hesitantly acknowledges that normative modes of inquiry and containment often are incapable of assessing its value; it generates forms of knowledge that are extralinguistic. [@manning_minor_2016 p.27]

+"somehow turn up outside the bounds of what was conceivable."[Foster, in @kolcio_somatic_2005 p.121]

 ### other research commitments

 >used for LT to decide if I have time to do the research